gilbva/shrike/README.md

 ```

 ## Components
-**ShrikeIoC** manages the concept of components, a component is a java annotated class (with the **@Component** annotation), **ShrikeIoC** will instantiate this class for you when it is required.
+**Shrike** manages the concept of components, a component is a java annotated class (with the **@Component** annotation), **Shrike** will instantiate this class for you when it is required.
 A component class may be declared as public, but if you desire to hide the class from other package it may be declared as private too.
-A **ShrikeIoC** component looks like this:
+A **Shrike** component looks like this:
 ```java
 import Component;